Twitter labels edited clip of Biden retweeted by Trump as manipulated media

 Social media companies are under pressure to police misleading or false information on their platforms ahead of the U.S. presidential election in November, in which Biden and Senator Bernie Sanders are vying to be the Democratic nominee to oust Republican President Trump.

-The Biden campaign slammed Facebook for showing the video on its platforms without labels.
+The Biden campaign slammed Facebook Inc. FB.O for showing the video on its platforms without labels.

 "Facebook won't say it, but it is apparent to all who have examined their conduct and policies: they care first and foremost about money and, to that end, are willing to serve as one of the world's most effective mediums for the spread of vile lies," said Greg Schultz, Biden's campaign manager.